McCj19503/Bazzite-HTPC/docs/CEC_Compat.md

 <ins>**libCEC**</ins>
 Pulse-Eight's libCEC decodes CEC messages from the TV and encodes commands you send.
 It is immensely vital to use this library.
 <ins>**Cec-Client**</ins>
 Comes with libCEC.
-Primary testing interface for viewing the CEC signal the TV is sending
+Primary testing interface for viewing the CEC signal the TV is sending.
+Values seen as `<< 01:44:01`